Migration Exchange

 Connection

-• For a summary of insights and recommendations from our shared sector and funder events and convening, check out our blog posts and join our mailing list for invites and highlights:
+- For a summary of insights and recommendations from our shared sector and funder events and convenings, check out our blog posts and join our mailing list for invites and highlights:

 Action

-• Shaping the Future will be designed by panels made up of people with lived experience, and decision-making will be taken through a participatory grantmaking model.
-This work will launch in summer 2024.
-Get in touch to find out more.
+- Shaping the Future has been designed by a ‘Co-Creation Group’ of people with lived experience and leadership experience, and decision-making will be taken through a participatory grantmaking model.
+The fund opened for applications in 2025, and will be distributing funding in spring.

 Our team

-Marchu Belete (Co-director), Sarah Cutler (Co-director), Anna Camilleri (Programme Manager), and Li-En Yapp (Programme Support Officer).
+Marchu Belete (Co-director), Sarah Cutler (Co-director), Anna Camilleri (Programme Manager), and Li-En Yapp (Programme Coordinator).

 We have an excellent Advisory Group who support us to put our values into action, strengthen our intersectional practices, provide key insight and perspective and hold us accountable.

-Members are: Ambreen Shah, Amira Elwakil, Ayesha Saran, Basma El Doukhi, Caroline Gentile, Eiri Ohtani, Letícia Ishibashi, Muma Sinkala, and Ronnie Tagwireyi.
+Members are: Ambreen Shah, Ayesha Saran, Basma El Doukhi, Caroline Gentile, Eiri Ohtani, Muma Sinkala, and Ronnie Tagwireyi.

 Past work/background